bortexz/MeanCourse/Exercices/exercise_01/README.md

 Insert:

     collection.insert(/*Obj or array of objects to inset*/{}, function(err, result){
+        //results.ops return the objects inserted with their new _id field.
     });

 Find:

     collection.find({name: 'first user'}).toArray(function (err, result) {

     });

 For more info about the mongoDB node.js driver, go [here](https://mongodb.github.io/node-mongodb-native/api-articles/nodekoarticle1.html)